JJRi/CyberSecurity/README.md

 I'm learning cybersecurity and here's my personal memo and some mixed files about the topic.
 This is just for me to keep up what I have learned and done **outside my formal studies** at JAMK.
 Also here are notes of what needs to be done next.

+**Goals of Autum 2022:**

+* Be in top 15 of Finland on TryHackme

+* * You started to put down memos about rooms you do, it was a good idea.

+* Do three Nixu challenges (1st: PEasy, 2nd: , 3rd: )

+* Continue and finish the HackADay-U course

 **Goals of Summer 2022:**

 Do Hackaday-U reverse engineering class.